oracle/terraform-provider-oci/website/docs/d/management_agent_management_agent_count.html.markdown

 * `compartment_id` - (Required) The OCID of the compartment to which a request will be scoped.
 * `group_by` - (Required) The field by which to group Management Agents.
 Currently, only one groupBy dimension is supported at a time.
 * `has_plugins` - (Optional) When set to true then agents that have at least one plugin deployed will be returned.
 When set to false only agents that have no plugins deployed will be returned.
+* `install_type` - (Optional) A filter to return either agents or gateway types depending upon install type selected by user.
+By default both install type will be returned.

 ## Attributes Reference